FrancesCoronel/personal-website-v3/content/podcast/episode-format.md

 ![Blue Snowball Mic Image](//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B014PYGTUQ&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=fvcproduction-20)

-#### Location
+### Location

 Find a place that is comfortable and quiet so there’s little to no background noise.

 We want to make sure there is little interference with our voices so our listeners can have a pleasant experience.

-#### WiFi
+### WiFi

 Try to connect to the internet via Ethernet if you can.

 Or if you’re using WiFi, try to be as physically close to the router as possible.

-## After

-### 1. Celebrate

-You did it, thanks so much for sharing your story! 🎉

-### 2. Share on social media

-Once the episode is published (this could take anywhere from 1 to 4 weeks for editing), you can share on your social media accounts so your friends, families, co-workers can take a listen.
+## 9. Once the episode is published, share on social media & celebrate so more women of color in tech can learn about Tech Queens 🎉

+**ACTION ITEM** Share the news that you’ll be on the podcast on your social media platforms.

 You can find image assets and social media templates below.

-### 3. Treat yourself

-Feel free to [buy swag from the store](/shop) to commemorate this momentous occasion.

-## Social Media

-I’ve provided some social media templates below.

 You don’t have to use these but this way, you have something to go off of!